curet/Parstagram/README.md

 ## Notes

-I had a tons of issues finishing this app, with dependencies, libraries and random things that occur, strangely this made me love even more mobile development 😅.
+I had tons of issues finishing this app, with dependencies, libraries and random things that occurred, strangely this made me love even more mobile development 😅.

 ## Open-source libraries used